lenymo/glennmccomb-com/content/articles/a-better-nba-box-score.md

 description: null
 ---

-After seeing tons of respected NBA Twitter people — including [LeBron James](https://twitter.com/KingJames/status/784207016877256704) — complaining about poorly designed box scores, I endeavoured to improve on the existing ESPN box score with a [free Chrome extension ](https://goo.gl/3DmHU1)and it’s now my favourite way to follow an NBA game.
+After seeing a ton of respected NBA Twitter people — including [LeBron James](https://twitter.com/KingJames/status/784207016877256704) — complaining about poorly designed box scores, I endeavoured to improve on the existing ESPN box score with a [free Chrome extension ](https://goo.gl/3DmHU1)and it’s now my favourite way to follow an NBA game.
 Between this, Twitter and league pass, I am all set.

 ## Layout